 There are many existing Level 1-3 datasets in every region of California.
 Some of these data are collected using statewide standard methods with QAQC procedures.
 Other data are collected using multiple methods with various degrees of QAQC.
 In general, data collection methods are not standardized across programs and projects unless there is a need to compare the results to a threshold value for decision making, such as a water quality standard.
-Since few standards have been promulgated for wetlands, few wetland monitoring methods have been standardized.
+Since few standardized.
 There are many non-standardized Level 3 data collected by local agencies, special districts, NGOs, and the private sector that could provide important insights into wetland condition and function, but are not being compiled in any public or private database, and are therefore not generally accessible.